adrianp2021/SEI-Project-3/README.md

 # General Assembly - SEI-Project-3

-The app is deployed via Netlify and can be found [here](https://whispering-coast-70189.herokuapp.com/).
+The app is deployed via Heroku and can be found [here](https://whispering-coast-70189.herokuapp.com/).